 Between Rainbow Six: Vegas 1 and 2, every voice actor except for Jung Park's was replaced.
 Michael Walters is the only other returning character who really sounds anything like he originally did, by way of having the only new actor who bothered retaining the character's distinctive accent - most notably, Logan Keller's Texan accent in the first game disappears entirely in the day or so between its missions and the final one of the second.

 An example between mediums came about from the beginning of the series, where John Clark was played by Willem Dafoe in the 1994 film version of Clear and Present Danger, but then for the Rainbow Six games, from the original through Raven Shield and its expansions and console ports, he's voiced by Douglas Rye.

-Also, in the second half of the anime, Kanji Tatsumi's lines are done by Matthew Mercer, as the dubbing was done when the original was in honeymoon.
-Baker reprised the role for Golden and Arena, but in the next Personainstallments, Matt is chosen to reprise Kanji instead of the original, as Baker became a unionized voice actor (Wittenberg did not return to play Teddie for the same reason).
+Also, in the second half of Persona 4: The Animation, Kanji Tatsumi's English lines are done by Matthew Mercer, since Troy Baker was on honeymoon.
+Baker reprised the role for Golden and Arena, but in the next Personainstallments, Matt was chosen to reprise Kanji instead, as Baker had become a unionized voice actor (Wittenberg did not return to play Teddie for the same reason).